5ir-Lancelot/freshwater_solution/narrative2.md

 <!--- This is an HTML comment in Markdown.
 For some reason the regular Latex _{i}  is not accepted.
 Use just _i instead.
 Because [ ] referes to
 links in markdown files   the squared brackets have to be typed in this way:  \[   \] .
 In the equations leave enough whitespaces especially at end and beginning.
-For biger subscripts longer than one character: to prevent the blog software from interpreting the underscores as meaning italics use '\_{xy}' instead of '_{xy}' -->
+For bigger subscripts longer than one character: to prevent the blog software from interpreting the underscores as meaning italics use '\_{xy}' instead of '_{xy}' -->

 <!---  https://www.mathelounge.de/509545/mathjax-latex-basic-tutorial-und-referenz-deutsch -->